 For roles that require language capabilities such as community advisers and all Welsh speaking roles, we'll need to assess your proficiency in the required language.
 This will be a short assessment over the phone with one of our language experts.

-You may be assessed to either B1 or A2 level:
+You will now be assessed to B1 level:

 B1 = Intermediate:

 - main points on common topics at work, school, or travelling

 - general and specific details given in clear speech

 Want to apply for a Welsh language role, but feel you need some practice?
 You can use the following resources:Back to top

 Once you've passed your right to work in the UK check, we’ll invite you to a virtual welcome event.
 This will be done via a video call.